NymphalidNiklas/KL2024/Tutorials/2.Alignments/Readme.md

 <p align="center"><img src="./MAFFT4.png" alt="MAFFT4" width="800"></p>

 The first box is for a reference sequence of the region that you want to extract from your mitochondrial assembly.
 You can start with the file `ATP6.fasta`.
 The second box is for the unaligned fasta file of all the mitochondrial genomes `Felidae_MtGenomes.fasta`.
-Once you have chosen the relevant files, click on `Submit`.
+Once you have chosen the relevant files, click on **Output order:** "Same as input" and **Sequence title:** "Same as input", and then click on `Submit`.

 Very quickly you should get back 54 sequences of **ATP6** from your mitochondrial genomes.
 As above, save this file as a *FASTA* file with the name `FelidaeATP6.fasta`.
 Now repeat this with the other three genes.
 You should now have 4 files: